EmilOJ/shizo-EEG-pipeline/README.md

 1. Preprocessing
 2. Statistical analysis

-of ERP data.
+of ERP dataaa.
 The pipeline is implemented in MATLAB and depends on the freely available EEGLab for preprocessing and Fieldtrip for statistical analysis.

 ### Pre-processing
 1. Re-referencing